ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 For 70 lbs meat: Need 14 tsp for seasoning the sausage

-Purchase: 1 lb at 1 cp = 1 cp (for sausage seasoning only)
+Purchase: 7 lbs total at 1 cp per lb = 7 cp (for sausage seasoning, stock aromatics, and general use)

-Note: This is JUST for sausage seasoning.
-Curing bacon and general preservation require much more (see separate sections below).
+Note: This is for sausage seasoning and miscellaneous use ONLY.
+Bacon curing requires an additional 60 lbs of salt (see bacon section for details).

 Fennel seed: 1 tsp (if you like a little sweetness - I do)
 Source: Fennel Seed (Common, 4 sp per package)